 - Weekly coaching calls for the leaders of each group.

-How long do we work with CCET?
+How long do we work with Civic Courage?
 How often?

-During months 7-12 the calls are usually once a week and last for an hour.
-When starting grassroots action teams from scratch it can take 2-3 years to build a solid base.
+When starting grassroots action teams from scratch it can take 2-3 years of coaching to build a solid base.

 What materials do we use?